lulus-ak/lulus-ak/README.md

 - 📫 How to reach me **lulus.ak@gmail.com**

 - ⚡ Fun fact **I love music, as a Statistician I also familiar with R Programming Languages.
-I love to share my skills in humanitarian project**
+I love to volunteer my skills for humanitarian project**

 <h3 align="left">Connect with me:</h3>
 <p align="left">